hqnqip/MagicWorldV20815/README.md

 ### How to Use
 Run the program on IntelliJ.
 The game is introduced.
-You are asked to type a username; otherwise, you are registered as a guest.
+You are asked to type a username; otherwise, you are registered as a default guest.
-Then, the program introduces your rival, someone to play against you.

-Both you and your rival begin on Position 1.
-Answer the prompt or question assigned to that position.
-Answer correctly, you have a chance to make the basketball hoop and advance.
-Answer incorrectly, you automatically return to Position 1.

-The goal is for you to make your way to Position 7, OR be the first person to earn 30 points by making in hoops.
-Each position number you are on will give you that number of points.
-Ex.
-Position 4 --> 4 points.
+Then, you are prompted to select a character class: Wizard, Bard, or Elf.
+Depending on your choice, your character stats differ, such as attack, defense, and actions.
+You encounter two goblins and must defeat them.
+Follow the prompts to correctly format your answers.

 ### Credits / Sources
 Inspired by "Dungeons and Dragons".
 The spells casted by the Wizard type are ideas credited to Jorge Toribio.
 Developed through IntelliJ (Java).